MariaTsantaki/FASMA-synthesis/README.md

 # Default Options

-The default options of FASMA can be changed in the configuration file config.cfg.
+The default options of FASMA can be changed in the configuration file `config.cfg` or inserted in the FASMA() function.

 1) The model atmospheres included in FASMA are: apogee_kurucz, and marcs.
 ```yaml